 MATHS 199 : Advancing in Mathematics

 - Modelling.
-This four-week module will cover a number of different mathematical modelling techniques and ideas, such as difference equations, differential equations, stochastic modelling and fractals!
+This four-week module will cover a number of different mathematical modelling techniques and ideas.
+Amongst them will be difference equations, differential equations, stochastic modelling, and also how to use iterated function systems to create fractals!

 Capabilities Developed in this Course